dissemin/communication/www/dev/index.md

-Welcome to the root of the development of the [Dissemin](http://dissem.in) platform.
+Welcome to the development root for the [Dissemin](http://dissem.in) platform.

 Getting started
 ---------------

+We have a few important [satellite tasks](#peripheral) that can be taken care of without exploring Dissemin's code.
+If you want to get started, they are probably a better choice.

-Want to help us build Dissemin?
-Great!
-Unless you want to tackle one of our [peripheral (but critical) tasks](#peripheral), you will need access to an instance to hack around.
+If you want to use or help us build Dissemin proper, though, you will need access to an instance to hack around.
 Skip the boring installation steps, just [use the VM](http://dev.dissem.in/doc/vm.html)!

 -   [The code on GitHub](https://github.com/wetneb/dissemin);